zapabob/ROCm/README.md

 sudo usermod -a -G video $LOGNAME
 ```

-Current release supports CentOS/RHEL 7.4 and 7.5.
+Current release supports CentOS/RHEL 7.4, 7.5, 7.6.
 If users want to update the OS version, they should completely remove ROCm packages before updating to the latest version of the OS, to avoid DKMS related issues.

 ###### Performing an OpenCL-only Installation of ROCm